maths/moodle-qbank_gitsync/README.md

 ## Using other tools

 The purpose of this module is to synchronise questions from part of a moodle question bank to an external file system.
-Users a free to create moodle xml files with external tools and then use this tool to import them to Moodle.
+Users are free to create moodle xml files with external tools and then use this tool to import them to moodle.
 For example, users have asked for tools to create similar questions from templates.
-If such questions end up on an external file system in a suitable way, this tool could be used to import them
+If such questions end up on an external file system in a suitable way, this tool could be used to import them into part of a moodle question bank.